Healthy Homes Assessment Haywards

 Draught Stopping Haywards

-If a draught can be perceived as a result of gaps or holes that it needs to be closed.
+If a draught could be perceived as a result of gaps or holes the area needs to be sealed.

-What are unreasonable gaps or holes?
+What are unreasonable gaps and holes?

-See the full details for the Healthy Homes draught stopping requirements.
+Check out the complete details regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections